Sydneya1/Lattice-Model/README.md

-Code for MSc thesis and paper
+Code for MSc thesis and preprint.
+Separate files for different simulations/figures. https://github.com/osmond-lab/fragmenting-lattice gives the code for figure S1 in the supplementary material.
+Preprint available on bioRXiv: https://www.biorxiv.org/content/10.1101/2023.07.17.549265v1.